Our Amazing Story

 Just when we thought everything was set to relaunch the museum, in 2013 the Ebola epidemic swept across west Africa.
 Not only were thousands of lives lost across the region, but hopes for a new tourist-based economy had to be put on hold.
 So, the team here in the UK worked with the Ministry of Tourism in Sierra Leone to hold fast and provide support where we could.

-But now, in 2015, Ebola is clearly subsiding.
-Our colleagues and friends in the Sierra Leone government have worked tirelessly alonside aid agencies and foreign governments to combat the disease, and there is light ahead.
+But now, Ebola has subsided, and our colleagues and friends in the Sierra Leone government have worked tirelessly alongside aid agencies and foreign governments to combat the disease, and there is light ahead.

 What Sierra Leone now has are the assets with which to build a museum unlike any other.